Skip to main content

 Chase F. Robinson, Director

-The Freer Gallery of Art and Arthur M. Sackler Gallery, the Smithsonian’s National Museum of Asian Art, are located on the National Mall in Washington, DC.
+The Smithsonian’s National Museum of Asian Art is located on the National Mall in Washington, DC, and is comprised of two galleries: the Freer Gallery of Art and the Arthur M. Sackler Gallery.
 Committed to preserving, exhibiting, and interpreting exemplary works of art, the National Museum of Asian Art addresses broad questions about culture, identity, and the contemporary world.
-The museum cares for exceptional collections of Asian art, with more than 45,000 objects dating from the Neolithic period to today and originating from the ancient Near East to China, Japan, Korea, South and Southeast Asia, and the Islamic world.
-Nearly a century old, the Freer Gallery of Art also holds a significant group of American works of art largely dating to the late nineteenth century.
-It houses the world’s largest collection of diverse works by James McNeill Whistler, including the famed Peacock Room.
+The museum cares for exceptional collections of Asian art, with more than 46,000 objects dating from the Neolithic period to today and originating from the ancient Near East to China, Japan, Korea, South Asia and Southeast Asia, and the Islamic world.
+A century old, the Freer Gallery of Art also holds a significant group of American works of art largely dating to the late nineteenth century.
+It houses the world’s largest collection of diverse works by James McNeill Whistler (1834–1903), including the famed Peacock Room.

 Collections